-Whether you’re a full-time work-from-homer or you spend all your free time side hustling, sometimes we all need a second space to clear our heads and get to work.
-And get a jolt of delicious, delicious coffee.
-Philly loves its coffee as much as it loves its beer, both of which are taken seriously but served without pretension.
-When you’re in search of where to park yourself and your laptop, you can find a comfortable spot in most neighborhoods, some spaces even offering table reservations.
-From all-day cafes that slip into night to shops serving satisfying lunches, check the city’s most beautiful coffee shops that double as places to do work.
+Whether you’re a full-time WFHer or you spend all your free time side hustling, sometimes we all need a second space to clear our heads and get to work.
+And get a jolt of delicious, delicious coffee while we’re at it.
+Luckily, Philly loves its coffee as much as it loves its beer, both of which are taken seriously but served without pretension.
+So when you’re in search of where to park yourself and your laptop, you can find a comfortable spot in pretty much any neighborhood.
+From all-day cafes that easily slip into the night to shops serving satisfying lunches, check the city’s most beautiful coffee shops that double as places to work.

-Multiple locations La Colombe has numerous locations throughout the country.
-But the No. 1 destination in Philly is its massive Frankford Avenue shop, a space big enough to host a wedding but usually just hosts tons of coffee lovers who may be working -- but not with Wi-Fi.
-La Colombe has somehow thrived even without offering any kind of internet connection, making it great for meetups or getting lost in reading (or to utilize your hotspot).
+La Colombe has numerous locations throughout the country, but the No. 1 destination in Philly is its massive Frankford Avenue shop, a space big enough to host a wedding but usually just hosts tons of coffee lovers who may be working—but not with Wi-Fi.
+La Colombe has somehow thrived even without offering any kind of internet connection, making it great for meetups or quality time with your favorite book (or just to utilize your hotspot).

-Multiple locations Hidden on Sydenham Street in the middle of Center City, Elixr is a stark contrast to the packed sidewalks and high-rise office buildings littering the noisy Rittenhouse neighborhood.
-All Elixr locations, including in University City and its roastery on 12th Street, are decked in a calming, dark romance aesthetic, with gothic floral wallpaper to boot.
-Consider it your work-day reverie.
+Hidden on Sydenham Street in the middle of Center City, Elixr is a stark contrast to the packed sidewalks and high-rise office buildings around the noisy Rittenhouse neighborhood.
+All Elixr locations, including in University City and the Double Knot Cafe, are decked in a calming, dark romance aesthetic, often with gothic floral wallpaper to boot.
+Consider it the ultimate workday reverie.

-Bella Vista Having a professional-esque coffee meetup can be tricky if you work from home -- it’s not like you want them to see you in that haven’t-seen-sunlight-yet-today state.
+Having a professional-esque coffee meetup can be tricky if you work from home—it’s not like you want them to see you in that haven’t-seen-sunlight-yet-today state.
 For getting work done and a bit of networking, Rally Coffee has tables specially reserved for your meeting needs.
-The Rally team doubles as a branding and creative agency, its staff working out of the coffee shop, so why shouldn’t you?
-You can make single table reservations ($8/hour for a two-top) or even book for large tables up to 10.
+The Rally team doubles as a branding and creative agency and its staff working out of the coffee shop, so why shouldn’t you?
 If you’re flying solo, the airy aesthetic on a quiet Queen Village corner still makes it ideal for fuel and focus.

-Germantown If good coffee isn’t enough to sustain your workflow, head to Uncle Bobbie’s for delicious food, including a few vegan options, and to peruse the book collection.
+If good coffee isn’t enough to sustain your workflow, head to Uncle Bobbie’s for delicious food, including a few vegan options, and to peruse the book collection.
 The community space holds a thoughtfully curated collection of books spanning genres, especially highlighting authors and writers of color.
-The event space next door welcomes authors and hosts special events all the time, the goal to make it easy for people to meet, mingle, and get inspired.
+The event space next door welcomes authors and hosts special events with the goal of making it easier for people to meet, mingle, and get inspired.

-Point Breeze The second location of Dock Street Brewery introduced coffee to the mix, making the expansive corner space an all-day cafe as well as a local brewery.
-Get a seat by the window and enjoy coffee, pastries, and small plates from the in-house Center of Gravity Coffee Bar.
-If you’re there for lunch, you can get a sandwich, side salad, and coffee (or beer) for $10.
-From there, just glide naturally into happy hour starting at 4:30 for discounted brews and snacks.
+The second location of Dock Street Brewery introduced coffee to the mix, making the expansive corner space an all-day cafe as well as a local brewery.
+Snag a seat by the window and enjoy coffee, pastries, and small plates from the in-house Center of Gravity Coffee Bar.
+If you’re there for lunch, you can get a sandwich, salad, or full-blown pizza with your coffee.
+From there, just glide naturally into happy hour starting at 4:30 pm for discounted brews and snacks.

-Multiple locations The Greenline Cafe has seven locations all throughout Philly, including two others in the 40s and one in the heart of Center City at 17th and Arch.
+The Greenline Cafe has six locations all throughout Philly, including one in the heart of Center City at 17th and Arch.
 The original at 43rd and Baltimore, of course, is among the most beloved.
-It’s on a peaceful corner overlooking Clark Park -- one of those little oases that makes you forget you’re in a big city.
+It’s on a peaceful corner overlooking Clark Park—one of those little oases that makes you forget you’re in a big city.
 It’s perfect for people or park watching on that shaded corner, and it doesn’t hurt that the coffee and food itself is fresh and served with a familiar warmth.
 There’s a reason the first cafe has been dubbed West Philly’s living room.

-Multiple locations The South Philly outpost of Rival Bros, as well as its locations in Rittenhouse and Fitler Square, are committed to quality coffee, which means you can expect house-roasted blends as well as carefully and ethically sourced single-origin beans.
-The Tasker Street and Lombard Street shops feature simple, crips interiors with outdoor seating, while the Spruce Street location, connected to The Touraine, features marble tiling and dark, moody finishes.
+The South Philly outpost of Rival Bros—as well as its quaint cafe in Fitler Square—is committed to quality coffee, which means you can expect house-roasted blends as well as carefully and ethically sourced single-origin beans.
+The Tasker Street and Lombard Street shops feature simple, crisp interiors with outdoor seating.

-Washington Square West Of course, Philadelphia has a trendy cafe that doubles as a place to buy cured meats.
-Of course it does.
+Everyone needs a trendy cafe that doubles as a place to buy cured meats… right?
 Bower Cafe serves coffee free of syrups or artificial flavoring, capturing a purified coffee experience that can be rightfully enjoyed with an open-face sandwich.
-You can dine in for toasts and salads, but it’s the hand made, dry-cured meats that will really get your attention.
-After setting up shop for coffee, you can head home later with a half-pound of chorizo (or pancetta, or sopressata) under your arm.
+You can dine in for toasts and salads, but it’s the hand-made, dry-cured meats that will really get your attention.
+After setting up shop for coffee, you can head home later with a half-pound of chorizo (or pancetta, or soppressata) under your arm.
 When you’re inside, expect a close-knit and cheerful community.

-Multiple locations Ultimo Coffee has been celebrated for serving the goods without the cliche elitism that can too often plague a good coffee shop.
-Its first location at 15th and Mifflin has gained some siblings over the last several years, with shops in Graduate Hospital, Rittenhouse, and Germantown serving signature roasts in a placid, less-is-more environment.
+Ultimo Coffee has been celebrated for serving the goods without the cliche elitism that can too often plague a good coffee shop.
+Its first location at 15th and Mifflin has gained some siblings over the past several years, with shops in Graduate Hospital, Rittenhouse, and Germantown serving signature roasts in a minimalist, less-is-more environment.